SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Formalization of Mechanisms

 The object of interest is the state $\chi$ of the liquidity pool which can be described with

-where $r_k$ denotes the quantity of token $k$ in the pool, $p_k$ the current spot price of token $k$, $\const$ the conservation function invariant(s), and $\Omega$ the collection of protocol hyperparameters.
-This formalization can encompass various AMM designs.
+where $r_k$ denotes the quantity of token$_k$ in the pool, $p_k$ the current spot price of token$_k$, $\invt$ the conservation function invariant(s), and $\Omega$ the collection of protocol hyperparameters.
+This formalization can encompass various \ac{amm} designs.

-The most critical design component of an AMM is its conservation function which defines the relationship between different state variables and the invariant(s) $\const$.
-The conservation function is protocol-specific as each protocol seeks to prioritize a different feature and target particular functionalities.
-For example, Uniswap implements a very simple conservation function that achieves low gas fee; Balancer's conservation function links mul whereas Curve's conservation function is complex but guarantees low slippage (see \autoref{sec:comp}).
+The most critical design component of an \ac{amm} is its conservation function which defines the relationship between different state variables and the invariant(s) $\invt$.
+The conservation function is protocol-specific as each protocol seeks to prioritize a distinct feature and target particular functionalities (see \autoref{sec:comp}).

-The core of an AMM system state is the quantity of each asset held in a liquidity pool.
+The core of an \ac{amm} system state is the quantity of each asset held in a liquidity pool.
 Their sums or products are typical candidates for invariants.
 Examples of a constant-sum market maker include mStable \cite{Andersson2020}.
-Uniswap \cite{Uniswap2020} represents constant-product market makers, while Balancer \cite{Martinelli2019} generalizes this idea to a geometric mean.
+Uniswap \cite{Uniswap2020} represents constant-product market makers, while Balancer \cite{martinelli2019whitepaper} generalizes this idea to a geometric mean.
 The Curve \cite{Egorov2019} conservation function is notably a combination of constant-sum and constant-product (see \autoref{sec:comp}).